countable-web/open-source-corporation/peopleops/getting_started/GIVING_FEEDBACK.md

 ## Guidelines

   * When someone does something you like, let them know!
 That's how we get them to do it more.
+Positive feedback is *easy* to give, everyone feels good!
   * Remember the purpose of feedback.
 We have a team so we can help each other improve.
   * Keep it simple and clear.
-Mention the most important points to avoid overwhelming the recipient.
+Mention the most important facts (observations) to avoid overwhelming the recipient.
 Small bits of frequent feedback are better than a huge essay.
+  * It's not about who's right.
+Probably the truth is actually somewhere in between your opinions.
+The process of talking about performance and how do things improves everyone's work and helps us work together constructively.
+So don't stress.
+If you can give and receive feedback respectfully we've already won at this no matter what that leads to.

-### Giving Negative Feedback
+### Negative Feedback

 Giving negative feedback can be hard, as we don't want to offend.
-The problem is often that people just say "I don't like X" with no explanation.
-Instead:
+The problem is often that people just say "I don't like when you cast green fireballs." with no explanation.
+Instead: "When you cast green fireballs I'm concerned that it makes too much smoke.
+I've seen this reddit post about it."

-  * If you're not sure what the problem is, try being subtle first.
-Pause to show you're thinking and then ask "does that really work?"
-  * If you do have evidence of what the problem is, be very specific.
-It's not about your opinion, it's about the facts, so be very clear what your reason is for preferring something else.
-  * Make it clear the goal is to improve the work, and you're giving feedback because you have high expectations, but you think the other person can meet them.
+  * Make it clear the goal is to improve the work, and you're giving feedback because our team has high expectations, but you think the other person can meet them.
-  * If you can, be constructive, suggest an alternative, and state clearly why you prefer it.
+  * Be very respectful, constructive, helpful, humble and never mean or demeaning.
+  * it's ok to be blunt.
+If you do have evidence of what the problem is, be very specific.
+It's not about your opinion, it's about the facts, you're just pointing out evidence.
+  * It's also ok to be subtle.
+Especially if you're not sure what the problem is, try being subtle first.
+Pause to show you're thinking and then ask "Does that really work?"
+"I never thought of doing it that way, do you prefer it to my way?".
+When you question something out of genuine curiousity, the person will stop and do the same, without being offended.
+They may not change the behaviour right away but it helps more than you think.
+  * It often helps to be clear about the actual problem.
+"I'm concerned that if we cast green fireballs, it causes too much pollution."
+This invites them to dismiss you of course, but it will stick in their mind.
+  * Sometimes it helps to suggest an alternative but stick to the facts.
+"I use blue fireballs because it seems like it saves the environment, have you tried it?"

+### Receiving Feedback

+  * It's hard for others to give you feedback, and it's precious.
+Don't bite.
+You don't have to agree, you just have to listen.
+  * Don't interrupt, dismiss, or show impatience or offence.
+Show appreciation for them putting themselves out there to help you improve.
+  * Paraphrase in your own words.
+"It sounds like you're saying blue fireballs produce less harmful carbon, but defeat just as many goblins."